 How long will you use my information for?

 Where you have applied for a job at iTech, you may wish us to retain your personal information on file, on the basis that a further opportunity may arise in future.
-In such a scenario, we will write to you separately, seeking your explicit consent to retain your personal information on that basis.
+We will give you an opportunity to confirm this when you make your application.

 Rights of access, correction, erasure, and restriction